Data Sets & Technical Reports

 Online access to data sets and reports from the DMC.

 Temperature & Chlorophyll Data

-Dr. Mary Jane Perry’s laboratory has been collecting temperature and chlorophyll data off the DMC dock since 2002.
-The data can be found at the Perry Phytoplankton & Optics Lab web site.
+DMC faculty have collected temperature and chlorophyll data from the DMC dock since 2002.
+These data can be found at the Perry Phytoplankton & Optics Lab web site.

 American Lobster Settlement Index (ALSI)